As Lotame's Sales Director for EMEA, Fred Marthoz can usually be found in our London…

 Tell us something we don’t already know about you.

 Ha!
-Well here’s a couple of things… And, you’ll quickly see how I parlayed into the Community role once it was established that Lotame needed resources dedicated to self-service content in late 2014: From October 2000 – September 2001, I founded (and served as the first president of) the Atlanta Outdoor Club, now serving 3,000 in the greater metro Atlanta, Georgia, USA area, and over 10,000 events held to date.
+Well here’s a couple of things… And, you’ll quickly see how I parlayed into the Knowledge Base role once it was established that Lotame needed resources dedicated to self-service content in late 2014: From October 2000 – September 2001, I founded (and served as the first president of) the Atlanta Outdoor Club, now serving 3,000 in the greater metro Atlanta, Georgia, USA area, and over 10,000 events held to date.
 I also founded and served in the president role of the Maryland Outdoor Club from March 2003 – 2007.
 My favorite outdoor adventures include: flatwater kayaking, hiking, and camping.
 I have been dubbed “The Facetrix” by friends since I’m well-versed on social media marketing.
 I am a “lead” in my neighborhood’s Nextdoor.com online community.
 I recently picked up a photography hobby and have been taking several courses in the area, mostly to feed my blog: www.saving-amy.com focusing on thrifty shopping, budget living, and do-it-yourself.
 I thrive off of Clark Howard (financial guru) podcast content and it guides me through many of the decisions that I make in life in order to retire comfortably.
 I literally listen every day.
 I also try to live life with an “it could be worse” attitude.
 Last, but certainly not least, we look forward to growing our family of 3 to 4 at the end of 2017!